int128/kubelogin/README.md

 Kubelogin performs the authorization code flow by default.

 It starts the local server at port 8000 or 18000 by default.
-You need to register the following redirect URIs to the OIDC provider:
+You need to register the following redirect URIs to the provider:

 - `http://localhost:8000`
 - `http://localhost:18000` (used if port 8000 is already in use)